• Skip to main content

 Below are the new words used in the example sentence.

 This is a typical usage of “yasashii”.
-In the example, it works as a complement.
+In this example, it works as the complement in the sentence.
 Like other adjectives, however, it can also work as a modifier in front of a noun.
 For example, we can say “watashi no yasashii kareshi” to mean ‘my kind boyfriend’ in Japanese.
 It’s worth knowing, I think.
-Anyway, when we want to mean ‘kind’, ‘thoughtful’, or ‘generous’ in Japanese, this i-adjective is a good option.
+When we want to mean ‘kind’, ‘thoughtful’, or ‘generous’ in Japanese, anyway, this i-adjective is a very good option.

 So far, I’ve explained the definition and meanings of “yasashii” and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations.
 The first one is “yasashikunai”.